 - Teen Drama: It was produced by MTV Films.

 - Token Minority: Wendell Brown.
-He is also the only one of the main cast to have been a professional football player.
+He is also the only one of the main cast to play college football on scholarship.

 - Unusual Euphemism: "Pedro?"

 - Villain with Good Publicity: The town loves the coach because he wins championships, but also because they're not aware of the lengths to which he goes to do it.

 - Wild Teen Party: Making out, vomiting and stealing a police car